-Simply put, the outside wet bulb temperature must be 27 oF (-3 oC) or below to make snow.
-At that wet bulb temperature, the snow will be very wet and heavy.
-The optimal wet bulb temperature for snow making is 20 oF (-7 oC) and below.
-Wet bulb temperature is calculated with air temperature and relative humidity.
-See the Weather Charts under Info to calculate wet bulb temperature.
+Simply put, the outside wet-bulb temperature must be 27°F (-3°C) or below to make snow.
+Just below this temperature, the snow can be water-heavy and dense.
+The optimal wet bulb temperature for snowmaking is 20°F (-7° C) and below.
+Wet-bulb temperature is calculated with air temperature and relative humidity.
+Visit our snowmaking weather chart to calculate wet-bulb temperature needed for making snow.

 As a general statement, gas pressure washers are more durable that their residential electric counter-parts.
 In the snow making world, durability is important, since most snow making sessions run over many continuous hours.
 Residential electric pressure washers are made for intermittent use.
 Over the years, we have experienced that residential pressure washers die after 1 to 2 seasons (or more specifically after about 100 hours of continuous use).
 Of course, some have died earlier, and a few hearty souls have lasted 3 – 4 years.